 The Down Low on what we recommend

-All the info on the following pages is purely our opinion from trial and error with products in the backcountry.
-We are not sponsored or paid to select certain products, these ones are simply our favourites 🙂
+All of the backcountry gear on the following pages is purely our opinion from trial and error with products in the backcountry.
+We are not paid to select certain products, these ones are simply our favourites 🙂

 We have been there …. weird short wide backpacks, odd probes that don’t actually fit in our backpack, tiny shovels made for ants and many more money burning purchases.